AaltoSciComp/scicomp-docs/aalto/opensource.rst

 #.
 Put a copyright license in the source repository.
 In the best case,
    each individual source file should list copyright and authors, but in practice if you don't do this it's not *too* much of a problem.
-   Almost all licenses will do this, but make sure that the license disclaims any warranty!
+   Make sure that the license disclaims any warranty (almost all licenses will do this).
 After this, contributors implicitly consent to the license.
 If you have an important case, ask explicitly too.
+The important thing is that you have more evidence than the amount of scrutiny you might get (low in typical projects, will be higher if your project becomes more important).

 #.
 This policy is seen as Aalto transferring the rights to you to
    release, not Aalto releasing itself (just the same as with